Winona Ryder: Personal life

+Ryder is Jewish and has experienced antisemitism, stating in 2010 (and reiterating in 2020) that Mel Gibson made antisemitic and homophobic remarks to her and a gay friend in the 1990s.
+She suffers from insomnia and has been a victim of stalking.
+In 2025, she indicated that she may have autism.

+Charity work

+American Indian College Fund

-Ryder has been involved in philanthropic work since her twenties for the American Indian College Fund, which sends low-income Native Americans to universities.
+Ryder has been involved in philanthropic work since her 20s for the American Indian College Fund, which sends low-income Native Americans to universities.

-Relationships

-Ryder met Johnny Depp at the Great Balls of Fire! premiere in June 1989.
-In February 1990, the 18-year-old Ryder began dating the 26-year-old Depp after they were reintroduced by a mutual friend.
-They became engaged in July of that year, but split up in June 1993.
-She dated Soul Asylum band member Dave Pirner from 1993 to 1996 and Helmet frontman Page Hamilton from 2003 to 2005.
-She dated actor Matt Damon from 1998 to 2000.
-Since 2011, she has been in a relationship with fashion designer Scott Mackinlay Hahn.

 Polly Klaas

-In 1993, Ryder offered a $200,000 reward in hopes that it would lead to the safe return of kidnapped child Polly Klaas.
-Klaas lived in Petaluma, where Ryder grew up.
-After the girl's death, Ryder dedicated her performance as Jo in the 1994 film adaptation of Little Women, one of Klaas's favorite novels, to Klaas's memory.
+In 1993, Ryder offered a $200,000 reward for information leading to the safe return of kidnapped child Polly Klaas, who had lived in Petaluma, California, where Ryder partially grew up.
+After Klaas' death, Ryder dedicated her performance as Jo in the 1994 film adaptation of Little Women, one of Klaas' favorite novels, to her memory.

-During a sentencing hearing related to her 2001 shoplifting incident, Ryder's attorney, Mark Geragos, referred to her work with the Polly Klaas Foundation and other charitable causes.
+During a sentencing hearing related to her 2001 shoplifting arrest, Ryder's attorney Mark Geragos referred to her work with the Polly Klaas Foundation and other charitable causes.
 In response, Deputy District Attorney Ann Rundle said, "What's offensive to me is to trot out the body of a dead child."
-Polly's father, Marc Klaas, defended Ryder and expressed outrage at the prosecutor's comments.
+Klaas' father defended Ryder and denounced Rundle for her comments.